-Join Martin Guidry for an in-depth discussion in this video Implementing policy-based management, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Implementing policy-based management, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to walk through an example…where we're going to use policy management…to make sure we have an appropriate amount…of free space available to us in all of our files.…So first, we'll need to create a new condition.…I'll do this by right-clicking…and going to New Condition.…The name of the condition will be available space.…You can name it whatever you want.…It doesn't affect the functionality.…But, being in the long run, you could end up with…lots and lots of conditions,…you probably want to provide a meaningful name.…

 If not, they will become very difficult to administer.…The Facet I'm interested in is Data File…and the Field I'm interested in is Available Space…and I happen to know that available space…is measured in kilobytes and I am interested in…files that have less than 1,000 kilobytes.…So, I will check for files that have…more than 1,000 kilobytes.…That'll be the condition that allows it to pass the test.…